-29. Upon termination or withdrawl, the student is entitled to a refund as follows:
+29. Upon termination or withdrawal, the student is entitled to a refund as follows:

--After enrollment, once flight training has commenced, all refunds are given on a hourly basis..
+-After enrollment, once flight training has commenced, all refunds are given on an hourly basis.
 In other words, as long as all charges are paid in full through the last date of attendance, for services rendered or supplies purchased, etc., any remaining balance will be refunded to the student.

 -Books and supplies may not be returned for a refund.
 Audio-visual fees are non-refundable.

 -Upon the receipt of a request of refund, all monies due shall be forwarded within thirty (30) days.

 30. Flight Plans must be closed upon arrival at the intended destination (Steinbach South/St Andrews or otherwise).
 If a flight plan is not closed, there will be a charge of $100.
 If the flight plan is not closed and it is after midnight, the charge will be $500.